Key Information for Delegates

 The Colloquium for the Common Good is the Opportunity Collaboration’s signature seminar on executive leadership, economic justice and the good of society.
 The Colloquium addresses the principles that drive poverty alleviation and asks Delegates to think pragmatically about the nature of their leadership.

 All Delegates participate in this core curriculum, creating a common experiential bond and shared set of learnings.
 The Colloquium refines executive judgment and sets the collaborative stage for sustainable social change.
-In the Colloquium readings, Delegates will hear the voices of the disenfranchised and also the voices of those who believe they have found a route to empowerment.

 Want to Host a Session?